 11. My team members support each other’s successes.

 Teaching your team members why, when and how to provide specific active acknowledgement is important.
-This can become part of team meetings where people give shout outs to others, or you can have a gratitude or appreciation board where people can post these expressions, but most important is to encourage people to acknowledge the efforts of others in the moment.
+This can become part of team meetings where people give shout outs to others, or you can have a gratitude or appreciation board where people can post these expressions, but it’s most important to encourage people to acknowledge the efforts of others in the moment.

-Once you have taught this skillset, you can create a regular opportunity for your team to use this by facilitating the team activity Acknowledge our accomplishments
+Once you have taught this skillset, you can create a regular opportunity for your team to use this by facilitating the team activity Acknowledge our accomplishments.

 Explore further